About

 Interests

-I also prioritize education.
-Learning has always been the backbone of my being–once I finish school, I hope to continue growing as a person in knowledge and experience.
+Even though I’ve finished school, learning has always been the backbone of my being.
+I hope to continue growing as a person in knowledge and experience.
 I’ll continue to read more books and articles, write more technical documentation and walk-throughs, and learn from others’ experience to gain more knowledge of my own.

 More Technical Interests

-Another niche category I’ve really enjoyed in school is computer architecture.
+Computer architecture is so cool.
 In my hardware class, I programmed with FPGAs and even created a processor from scratch.
 I’m amazed that such a simple concept–Fetch, Decode, Execute, Memory, Write–is at the core of every processor we use.
 While I did run into some complications with programming the superscalar processor, my partner in the class and I were successful in designing the single cycle and pipeline one.
 It was one of the proudest moments of my life–it took me months to build that system with my partner, and even though it was barely what the modern computer does, it felt good to create a little computer from zero code at all.
 In the future, I hope to be able to learn more about processors and possibly design one myself.

 Other Things